Mike Ruiz: Designer

 Menswear designer J. Cheikh collaborated with Ruiz to design a capsule collection for the Spring/Summer 2012 menswear collection in hopes of capitalizing on his fashion expertise and personal style.
 The collection was called "Mike Ruiz for J. Cheikh".

 Directing

-In addition to his advertising and celebrity clients, Ruiz has branched out as a director doing music video for artists such as Vanessa Williams, Kelly Rowland, Jody Watley, Traci Lords, Kristine W and Shontelle.
-He also made his feature film directorial debut in 2007 with Starrbooty, starring RuPaul.
+In addition to his advertising and celebrity clients, Ruiz has branched out as a music video director for artists such as Vanessa Williams, Kelly Rowland, Jody Watley, Traci Lords, Kristine W and Shontelle.
+He also made his feature film directorial debut in 2007 with Starrbooty starring RuPaul.

 Television

-Ruiz has appeared on several reality shows, including Kathy Griffin: My Life on the D-List, America's Next Top Model, and RuPaul's Drag Race ("RuPaullywood or Bust"), as a celebrity photographer and guest judge.
+Ruiz has appeared on several reality shows, including Kathy Griffin: My Life on the D-List, America's Next Top Model, and RuPaul's Drag Race, as a celebrity photographer and guest judge.
 He also rounded out the panel of expert judges on the third season of Canada's Next Top Model.

-Ruiz was a member of the cast of Logo network's reality series, The A-List: New York.
+Ruiz was a member of the cast of Logo network's reality series The A-List: New York.